pram/CalypsoDevelopment/calypso-maven-plugin/README.md

-calypso-maven-plugin - Maven and Calypso
+calypso-maven-plugin - Calypso development with Maven
 ==================================================================================

-This is a general purpose Maven plugin to help with the development of any Calypso (http://www.calypso.com) related development.
+This is a general purpose Maven plugin to help with the development of any Calypso (http://www.calypso.com) related project.

 ##Installation##